pieterinjapan-zz/AlgorithmsInHaskell/README.md

 # AlgorithmsInHaskell
-Implementations of various algorithms in Haskell
+Implementations of various algorithms in Haskell, including quickcheck tests for helper and main functions